eloneonn/notepad/dev.md

 ## BUGS AND OTHER TODOS
 - FIXED Fix creating a new note having to wait for database for id
 - Fix main view having to render twice when logging in (2nd render after fetching notes from db)
-- Implement a better saving mechanism for notes
+- Implement autosave for notes
 - Body is still scrollable when in note dialog
-- Search bar loses focus when a character is typed
+- FIXED Search bar loses focus when a character is typed